csiqueirasilva/PoEController/developers.md

 		"right":"arpg.nothing",
 		"middle":"arpg.nothing"
 	},
+	"vid": 0, /* the vid of the gamepad; only used for non-xinput devices */ "pid": 0, /* the pid of the gamepad; only used for non-xinput devices */ "useXInputBin": true, /* if using an xinput device, this should be set to true so the application uses a special executable to get gamepad data */
-	"vid": 0, /* the vid of the gamepad */
+	"rightStickDeadzone": 0.16, /* deadzone for the right stick */
-	"pid": 0, /* the pid of the gamepad */
+	"leftStickDeadzone": 0.16, /* deadzone for the left stick */
-	"bluetooth": false /* check if gamepad is bluetooth */ }
+	"rightStickCursorSpeed": 3, /* mouse cursor speed when using the right stick */ "bluetooth": false /* check if gamepad is bluetooth; only used for non-xinput devices */ }
 ```

 The input translators should reside in **src/game/inputs/**, in the format of i\<vid\>_\<pid\>.js with the application shipping with i1356_2508.js for PS4 controller (its what I have to test currently).

+There's an experimental xinput mode for the application, thats uses an executable written in C++ to relay data from the xinput API to node.
+If using this mode, there's a fixed input translator file, **src/game/inputs/xinput.js**.

-If your controller is not detected, it opens a new interface where you can select the detected usb devices and check the pid/vid for it (and also it writes the first 16 bytes of data from the buffer, so you can do some quick input tests and check whats been read in binary data).
+If not using xinput binary translator and your controller is not detected, it opens a new interface where you can select the detected usb devices and check the pid/vid for it (and also it writes the first 16 bytes of data from the buffer, so you can do some quick input tests and check whats been read in binary data).

 <img src="screenshots/hardwareconfig1.png" alt="Main menu" width="100%" />